ou-az/spring-boot-angular-demo/docs/frontend/01-Angular-Architecture-Overview.md

 ## Introduction

-This document provides a comprehensive overview of the architecture used in our Spring Boot Angular demo application.
+This document provides a comprehensive overview of the architecture used in our MortgagePro Loan Management application.
 The frontend architecture follows modern Angular best practices with a focus on maintainability, scalability, and performance.
-This document describes the high-level architecture, component organization, and design patterns used throughout the application.
+This document describes the high-level architecture, component organization, and design patterns used throughout the mortgage loan management system.

 ## Architecture Principles

 The Angular application is built upon the following key architectural principles:

 1. **Modular Design**: Using feature modules and core/shared modules to organize code
 2. **Unidirectional Data Flow**: Following Angular's recommended data flow patterns
 3. **Reactive Programming**: Leveraging RxJS and Observables for asynchronous operations
 4. **Single Responsibility**: Each component, service, and module has a clearly defined responsibility
 5. **Lazy Loading**: Feature modules are loaded on-demand to improve initial load time